google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-payment-request-api.md

-<strong>Note:</strong> The <a href="https://github.com/w3c/browser-payment-api">PaymentRequest API</a> is very new and still subject to developmental changes.
+Note: The <a href="https://github.com/w3c/browser-payment-api">PaymentRequest API</a> is very new and still subject to developmental changes.
 Google tracks updates on <a class="https://developers.google.com/web/fundamentals/primers/payment-request/">this page</a>.
 Please keep checking back.
 Also on this page is <a class="https://storage.googleapis.com/prshim/v1/payment-shim.js">a shim</a> that you can embed on your site to paper over API differences for two major Chrome versions.